 Some oils go through a process called cold-pressing, but this has to do with oil extraction from the original substance, and not how the oil is filtered and processed after it's pressed.

 Almost all oils make me sick.

-The gall bladder had literally calcified inside the body, which means I hadn't been digesting fats very well for a long time prior to that.
-Only part of the pain went away after the surgery, so a non-functioning gall bladder was only half of the problem.
+The gall bladder had literally calcified inside the body, which means I hadn't been digesting fats very well for a long time prior to the operation.
+However, only part of the pain went away after surgery, so a non-functioning gall bladder was only half of the problem.